mariofischer/cwcomplete/README.md

 This is a small mootools automcompletion tool.

-Takes an input field, an URL called via Ajax.
+Takes an input field, an URL called via Ajax - or a javascript function to provide the completion values.

 ![Screenshot](http://www.chipwreck.de/blog/wp-content/uploads/2010/01/Demo-CwComplete.png)